schochastics/graphlayouts/README.md

 **A detailed introductory tutorial for graphlayouts and ggraph can be found [here](http://mr.schochastics.net/netVizR.html).**

-So far, the package implements the following algorithms:
+The package implements the following algorithms:

   - Stress majorization
     ([Paper](https://graphviz.gitlab.io/_pages/Documentation/GKN04.pdf))